Marine Life Can Buffer Ocean Acidity, Study Finds - Science Sushi

 In her prior work on coral reefs, she observed the pH of seawater changing by an order of magnitude over distances smaller than a football field, for example.

 So to examine how these systems are affected by swings in pH, Silbiger (then a postdoc at University of California, Irvine) took to the Pacific coast with UC Irvine PhD student Piper Wallingford aboard the Biology Bus—a 2002 Eurovan Winnebago named Becky donated by GoWesty! which the team outfitted for research.
-The pair traveled 1,300 miles from San Diego, CA to Olympic Coast, WA, stopping to conduct fieldwork for their projects along the way.
+The pair traveled 1,300 miles from San Diego, California to the Olympic Coast of Washington, stopping to conduct fieldwork for their projects along the way.
 “We lived for two months in this van, road-tripping from tide pool to tide pool,” Silbiger said.
 “It was great because we’d just pull up to the beach to conduct 24 hour experiments, and in between time points, we’d sit in the back and eat French toast in the van.”

 Shoreline Laboratories